November 10, 2025

 • Establish a baseline criteria for what you’re looking for.

-• Create expectations from day one: Determine communication procedure for protocols, metrics, and problem-handling.
+• Create expectations from day one: Determine communication procedures for protocols, metrics, and problem-handling.

 • Set up routine check-ins: This helps prevent small issues becoming major problems.
 Track delivery rates, quality consistency, responsiveness, compliance, and satisfaction.